 The different types of FODMAP containing carbohydrates include:

 Lactose: It is found in cow, sheep and goat’s milk.
-Additional foods high in lactose include yogurt, ice cream, milk and soft cheese.
 Researchers first discovered the linkage between lactose and GI issues in 1959.
 However, it took another six years before the linkage to malnutrition was fully understood.

 Fructose: Is a naturally occurring sugar found in fruit and honey.
 Fructose could also be added into foods in the form of high-fructose corn syrup (HFCS) and agave syrup.
 A novel test in 1983 demonstrated the link between fructose mal-absorption and diarrhea.
 Subsequent studies showed the added effectiveness of adding a further sorbitol restriction to fructose (Study 1, Study 2, Study 3).

 Polyols: It is found naturally in some fruits and vegetables, and may be added to sugar free gums, mints and some medicines.
-Polys appear on nutrition labels as sorbitol, xylitol, maltitol, mannitol, isomalt, erythritol and lactitol.
+Polys also appear on nutrition labels in the form of additives, which are listed below, so make sure to read food labels!
 The Turku studies first established the linkage between polyols and IBS.

 Like many digestive issues, everything starts in the intestines.
 Because high-FODMAP foods are difficult to digest, the bacteria in both your small and large intestine begin to ferment them.
 While this is completely normal, the fermentation process can cause gas.
 FODMAPs may also draw water into your digestive system, which can lead to bloating.